underscore-finance/underscore-docs/vaults.md

 - **Withdraw anytime**: Redeem shares for underlying assets whenever you need them
 - **Build on vaults**: Integrate into your app via [technical documentation](https://underscore-1.gitbook.io/developers)

-For full control over your DeFi strategy, explore [User Wallets](user-wallet.md) with custom managers, payment automation, and more.
+For full control over your DeFi strategy, explore [Programmable Wallets](user-wallet.md) with custom managers, payment automation, and more.

 ---